Metal Screaming and Growling (How To, Warm-Ups, Vocal Health)

 - For authentic death metal singing, the sound must come from deep inside your diaphragm.
 Thus, you should relax your throat and let the vocal system do its job.

 - Additionally, your mouth’s shape has a vital role in the kind of sound you produce.
-If harsh metal sounds, screaming, and growling is what you’re looking for, then let the mouth relax and hang open.
+If harsh metal sounds, screaming, and growling are what you’re looking for, then let the mouth relax and hang open.

 Take a Long, Deep Breath.